MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-share-calendar-information-through-e-mail.md

 # Share Calendar Information Through E-Mail

-This example shows how to share information from a calendar by e-mail in the iCalendar format.
+This example shows how to share information from a calendar by email in the iCalendar format.

 ## Example